affinidi/affinidi-core-sdk/sdk/core/README.md

 [staging](https://affinity-onboarding-frontend.staging.affinity-project.org/),
 [production](https://affinity-onboarding-frontend.prod.affinity-project.org/) or
 [dev](https://affinity-onboarding-frontend.dev.affinity-project.org/),
-to obtain the `apiKey` value which should be passed at `options` as a required parameter.
+to obtain the `apiKey` and `apiKeyHash` values, one of which should be passed via `options` as a required parameter.

 If you want to specify issuer's URL, pass it in the options.